Failed state: Transnational crime and terrorism

 The link between state failure (and its characteristics) and terrorism, however, is not unanimously accepted in the scholarly literature.
 Research by Alberto Abadie, which looks at determinants of terrorism at the country level, suggests that the "terrorist risk is not significantly higher for poorer countries, once the effects of other country-specific characteristics such as the level of political freedom are taken into account".
 In fact, as the argument goes, "political freedom is shown to explain terrorism, but it does so in a non-monotonic way: countries in some intermediate range of political freedom are shown to be more prone to terrorism than countries with high levels of political freedom or countries with highly authoritarian regimes".
 While poverty and low levels of political freedom are not the main characteristics of failed states, they are nevertheless important ones.
-For this reason, Abadie's research represents a powerful critique to the idea that there is a link between state failure and terrorism.
+For this reason, Abadie's research represents a powerful critique of the idea that there is a link between state failure and terrorism.
 This link is also questioned by other scholars, such as Corinne Graff, who argues that 'there is simply no robust empirical relationship between poverty and terrorist attacks'.

 Moreover, "problems of weakened states and transnational crime create an unholy confluence that is uniquely challenging.
 When a criminal operates outside the territory of an offended state, the offended state might ordinarily appeal to the state from which the criminal is operating to take some sort of action, such as to prosecute the offender domestically or extradite the offender so that he or she may face punishment in the offended state.
 Nonetheless, in situations in which a government is unable (or unwilling) to cooperate in the arrest or prosecution of a criminal, the offended state has few options for recourse".

 Examples

-A relevant contribution to the field of failed states and its attributes was made by Jack Goldstone in his 2008 paper "Pathways to State Failure".
+A relevant contribution to the field of failed states and its attributes was made by Jack Goldstone in his 2008 Conflict Management and Peace Science paper entitled "Pathways to State Failure".
 He defines a failed state as one that has lost both its effectiveness and legitimacy.
 Effectiveness means the capability to carry out state functions such as providing security or levying taxes.
 Legitimacy means the support of important groups of the population.
-A state that retains one of these two aspects is not failed as such; however, it is in great danger of failing soon if nothing is done.
+A state that retains one of these two aspects is not failing as such; however, it is in great danger of failing soon if nothing is done.
 He identifies five possible pathways to state failure: